BenHaslamInc/github-search/README.md

 # Github LICENSE searcher
-Github search for Licence (or another file) on all branches
+Github search for license (or another file) on all branches Returns list of repos that dont have a license and a list of repos that have one in an unusual branch

 ## Usage
 Generate new `Personal Access Token` for [GitHub](https://github.com/settings/tokens)